 There are no products in your shopping cart.

 We know attending is not always easy and some people find it difficult for many reasons.
-During Cervical Screening Awareness Week we will be addressing some of the different barriers and talking about how cervical screening can be made easier for more women and people with a cervix to attend.
+During Cervical Screening Awareness Week 2018 we addressed some of the different barriers and talking about how cervical screening can be made easier for more women and people with a cervix to attend.

 From struggling to book an appointment to feeling unsure or anxious, or not understanding why it is important, we want every woman to know where they can find support and tips.